 - Radiculopathy, irritation and inflammation of a nerve caused by a slipped disc.

 - Degeneration, the development of pain in the disc between the vertebrae caused by wear and tear.

 TYPES OF SURGERY ON THE SPINAL COLUMN

 To release pressure on the spinal cord, surgeons can remove parts of the bone.
 So that the (passage) space for the spinal (bone) marrow and/or the nerve roots inside the spine is improved.
-Surgeons can also remove the excessive, sticking out jelly like part of a disc between the vertebrae to release the pressure on a trapped nerve.
+Surgeons can also remove the bulging part of a disc to relieve the pressure on a trapped nerve.

-- Discectomy: Discectomy is the partly or complete removal of an intervertebral disc.
-This is the most applicable way of a slipped disc surgery.
+- Discectomy: This is the partly or complete removal of an intervertebral disc.
+It is the most common procedure of a slipped disc surgery.

-- Fusion: Spinal fusion by connecting two or more vertebrae in the spine permanently.
-It can release pain by stabilising the spinal column.
-It is sometimes used to remove pain between the vertebrae caused by degeneration or damaged intervertebral discs.
+- Fusion: Spinal fusion by fixating two or more vertebrae in the spine permanently.
+It can relieve pain by stabilising the spine.
+It is sometimes used to immobilize painful movements between the vertebrae, caused by degeneration or damaged intervertebral discs.

-- Vertebra plastic: Bone cement is injected in a collapsed disc.
-This can be useful for broken discs causing pain.
+- Vertebra plastic: Bone cement is injected in a collapsed vertebrae.
+This can be useful for broken vertebrae causing pain.
 Kyphoplasty a likewise procedure but much more expensive.
 Kyphoplasty is the placing of a balloon in the hole of the compressed vertebra and then inject the bone cement.

 - Artificial Disc: The implantation of an artificial intervertebral disc is an alternative procedure of the fusion of vertebrae (arthrodesis).

 Before accepting back surgery, it is advisable to ask for a second opinion by another specialist in this field.
 Surgeons differ in their opinions about whether to operate or not and about what kind of surgery.